-- monitoring abundance of the Barents Sea demersal fish stocks - mapping fish distribution in relation to climate and prey abundance - monitoring food consumption and growth - estimating predation mortality caused by cod
+- monitoring abundance of the Barents Sea demersal fish stocks - mapping fish distribution in relation to climate and main prey abundance - monitoring food consumption and estimating predation mortality caused by cod

-This report presents the main results from the surveys in January-March 2013-2014.
-The surveys were performed with the Norwegian research vessels "Johan Hjort" and "Helmer Hanssen" and the Russian research vessels "Fridtjof Nansen" and "Vilnyus".
+This report presents the main results from the surveys in January-March 2015.
+The surveys were performed with the Norwegian research vessels "Johan Hjort" and "Helmer Hanssen" and the Russian research vessel "Fridtjof Nansen".
 Annual survey reports since 1981 are listed in Appendix 1, and names of scientific participants are given in Appendix 3.